 "My boss knows," Digger said, his voice tight.
 "I know him well enough to read the signs.
 But I couldn't blow it loose if I shoved a stick of dynamite up his ass."
 Winslow tossed back part of the second drink.
 "Argentina is beginning to look better all the time."
 Digger made a noise.
 "That may not be far enough."
 "So when is this event supposed to take place?"
 "Tonight.
 I'll call you when it's done.
 You'll be home?"
 "I don't know.
 Call my cell.
 I'll have it on.
 And Digger.
-These guys better know what the hell they're doing."

-Rick had taken Faith into the bedroom to meet his brother and she and Joey had spent a few minutes talking but it was obvious to her he was still in a great deal of pain.
-She waited until Troy gave him another dose of pain meds, then went back into the main room.
+These guys better know what the hell they're doing." \ \ \ \ \ When Faith emerged into the main room of the cabin, showered and dressed in the borrowed clothes, Rick took her into the bedroom to meet his brother and she and Joey spent a few minutes talking.
+It was obvious to her, though, he was still in a great deal of pain.
+She waited until Troy gave him another dose of pain meds, then went back to join the others.
 "I can hardly believe he lived through that," she told Rick.

 "Latrobes are tough," he told her, his face tight with anger.
-"But I promise you the people who did this to him - to Mark - will wish they'd never been born."
-"Have you found out anything yet about the email message?"
-He shook his head.
-"Not yet.
-But I've got someone working on it."
+"But I promise you the people who did this to him-to Mark-will wish they'd never been born."
+"Have you found out anything yet about the email message?
+Because if not, I've got someone I'm pretty sure can trace it."
+"Oh?"
+He lifted an eyebrow.
+"I've got someone working on it, but if he doesn't get answers soon we'll go to Plan B. Your guy.
+After I talk to him."
 He gestured at the other men in the room.
 "Normally Mike would do it himself but as you can see, getting ready for this mission takes priority over everything."
 She looked around the room.
 Gear was everywhere, laid out in an obviously orderly fashion.
 Mike and Dan sat at the big round table with an assortment of weapons in front of them and in a chest to the side, methodically checking each of them over.
 Faith had no idea what any of them were but she was sure they could stage a small revolution with what they had.
-Troy sat on the floor, stacking piles of cammo clothing with wet suits and checking everything for damage.
+Troy sat on the floor, stacking piles of camo clothing with wet suits and checking everything for damage.
 Rick was on the couch, a variety of equipment on the low table in front of him.
 Faith was able to identify some pieces of the comm gear just from reading she'd done.
 Tia was in the kitchen making a fresh pot of coffee and fixing sandwiches for everyone.
 She grinned at Faith.
 "You know me.
 I have to make myself useful."
 Faith hugged her.
 "I have to tell you again how much I hate dragging you into this."
 "Are you kidding?"
 She leaned over to whisper in Faith's ear.
 "All these hunks in this room?
 It's like a testosterone buffet."
 She winked.
 "And not one of them is married."
 "Probably with good reason," Faith whispered back.

 "Miss Wilding?"
 Dan put down the gun he was checking.
 "We need you for a moment."
 "Please call me Faith.
-I think we're well into the first-name stage here."
-"Faith then.
+I think we're well into the first name stage here."
+"Faith, then.
 Please."
 He gestured at an empty chair.
 "Could you sit down for a moment?"
-Uh-oh.
+Oh- oh.
 This couldn't be good.

 "What is it?"
-"I want to make perfectly clear to you exactly what's going to happen when we leave here."
+"I want to make it perfectly clear to you exactly what's going to happen when we leave here."
 "I think I have a pretty good idea," she told him.